Analysis | Why NATO, at 70, Is Facing New Doubt and Criticism

 2. What’s its modern function?

-NATO’s role has expanded to include bombing Serb forces during the Bosnia and Kosovo wars of the 1990s, enforcing an arms embargo on Libya in 2011, helping Europe tackle a flood of Middle Eastern refugees that erupted in 2015, and stepping up cyber defense.
+NATO’s role since the collapse of the Soviet Union has expanded to include bombing Serb forces during the Bosnia and Kosovo wars of the 1990s, enforcing an arms embargo on Libya in 2011, helping Europe tackle a flood of Middle Eastern refugees that erupted in 2015, and stepping up cyber defense.
 Since Russia’s encroachment in Ukraine in 2014, the alliance has refocused on the military threat from Russia, deploying multinational battle groups in eastern Europe to reassure allies there and upgrading its command structure for the first time since the end of the Cold War.
-A 2019 summit expanded NATO’s remit to make outer space an “operational domain” along with air, land, sea and cyberspace and addressed for the first time challenges posed by China.
+A 2019 summit expanded NATO’s remit to make outer space an “operational domain” along with air, land, sea and cyberspace.
+At the December meeting, leaders also for the first time addressed challenges posed by China and -- amid U.S. allegations that Chinese telecommunication-equipment supplier Huawei Technologies Co. represents an espionage threat -- vowed to ensure the security of new fifth-generation wireless networks.

 3. How many countries are in NATO?

-Its membership has grown from 12 to 29 countries, with Montenegro the most recent to join, in 2017.
+Its membership has grown from 12 to 29 nations, with Montenegro the most recent to join (in 2017).
 North Macedonia is due to become the 30th member in 2020.

 4. How often has Article 5 been activated?

-Note: (An earlier version of this story corrected the currency for the first NATO budget figure in section 7.)